vergiliu/vergiliu.github.io/README.md

 vergiliu.github.io
 ==================

-Reviews of books, and rants about things ... mainly
+Reviews of books, and rants about things ...